Last updated May 2, 2022

 While Apple’s MDM protocol has supported iOS for some time, macOS support is slightly newer and offers a modified set of functionality.
-This article is intended to provide a general overview of some of the capabilities that are available with native Apple MDM on macOS.
+This article provides a general overview of some of the capabilities that are available with native Apple MDM on macOS.
 The goal is not to provide a complete list of macOS MDM functionality provided by SimpleMDM.

-With the help of MDM and the Apple Device Enrollment Program (DEP) and Apple Business Manager, device administrators can drastically reduce onboarding time and improve the overall experience.
-When a Mac is registered in Apple DEP and assigned to SimpleMDM, it will automatically enroll in MDM once connected to the internet, immediately after device activation.
-Enrollment through Apple DEP allows many of the initial Setup Assistant settings to be skipped for a faster setup.
-It also allows local admin accounts to be automatically created during initialization.
-After completing the enrollment via DEP, the device receives all the configurations, apps, and accounts that have been assigned to its group in SimpleMDM.
+With the help of MDM, the Apple Device Enrollment Program (DEP), and Apple Business Manager, device administrators can drastically reduce onboarding time and improve the overall experience.
+When a Mac registered in Apple DEP and assigned to SimpleMDM connects to the internet, it automatically enrolls in MDM immediately after device activation.
+Enrollment through Apple DEP enables skipping many of the initial Setup Assistant settings.
+This saves a considerable amount of time.
+It also allows local admin account creation during initialization.
+After completing the enrollment via DEP, the device receives all the configurations, apps, and accounts assigned to its group in SimpleMDM.

 SimpleMDM provides out-of-the-box DEP integration.
-For more advanced setups, SimpleMDM allows for additional extensibility with third party tools.
-You can read more about how some of our customer’s have used SimpleMDM to improve their onboarding process here: Customer Spotlight: Tom Bridge’s macOS Deployment Playbook
+For more advanced setups, SimpleMDM allows for additional extensibility with third-party tools.
+You can read more about how some of our customers have used SimpleMDM to improve their onboarding process here: Customer Spotlight: Tom Bridge’s macOS Deployment Playbook

-MDM makes it easier to implement and enforce secure practices across your deployment.
+MDM makes it easier to implement and enforce security practices across your deployment.
 SimpleMDM offers many features to help.
 First, passcode policies can be enforced to ensure that devices have passcodes set and that those passcodes meet specified parameters.
 Second, firmware passwords can be enabled and stored within the admin interface.
 Additionally, the FileVault profile allows you to force users to enable FileVault encryption with the option to escrow the key to MDM.
 This allows you to easily retrieve firmware passwords and FileVault keys for managed devices.

-Recent updates have brought some significant changes to macOS and MDM; two of the most notable additions are third-party kernel extension whitelisting and privacy preferences policies.
+Recent updates have brought some significant changes to macOS and MDM.
+Two of the most notable additions are third-party kernel extension whitelisting and privacy preferences policies.

 SimpleMDM supports Apple Volume Purchase Program (VPP) app deployment as well as the ability to deploy macOS PKGs to Macs.
 By using SimpleMDM, you can ensure that your devices have all the software they need at deployment.
-Installed software inventory can also be viewed on a per-device basis within the admin interface.
+The admin interface also enables viewing inventory on a per-device basis.

 Additionally, SimpleMDM pairs quite well when used alongside open-source Munki for more extensive software management capabilities.
 We’ve written more on this topic here: Munki Deployment Using Apple DEP And MDM

 SimpleMDM allows both device-specific and group-wide accounts to configured remotely on devices.
 For Macs, this includes Email Accounts, VPNs, and Wireless Networks.
-A Restrictions profile can be used to enforce restrictions on users’ capabilities relating to the App Store, iCloud accounts, camera access, and more.
+A Restrictions profile enforces restrictions on users’ capabilities relating to the App Store, iCloud accounts, camera access, and more.

 Custom certificates and configurations can be uploaded via the admin interface and deployed to devices as well.
 For more technical users, this provides room for much more capabilities and flexibility to create and use their own configurations.
-Our post here demonstrates how custom profiles, especially when combined with custom attributes, can used to one’s advantage to customize the experience on macOS: How To Use Custom Configuration Profiles With Custom Attributes
+Our post here demonstrates how custom profiles, especially when combined with custom attributes, can be used to one’s advantage to customize the experience on macOS: How To Use Custom Configuration Profiles With Custom Attributes

 For a more detailed look at what can be done with MDM on macOS, we encourage you to start a free trial with SimpleMDM.